arthur408/base-react-native-tabbar/README.md

 import React from 'react';
 import { createBottomTabNavigator } from 'react-navigation-tabs';

-import FirstScreen  from '../screens/first';
+import FirstScreen  from '../screens/first';      // Screen for 1st tab
-import SecondScreen from '../screens/second';
+import SecondScreen from '../screens/second';     // Screen for 2nd tab
-import ThirdScreen  from '../screens/thrid';
+import ThirdScreen  from '../screens/thrid';      // Screen for 3rd tab
-import ForthScreen  from '../screens/forth';
+import ForthScreen  from '../screens/forth';      // Screen for 4th tab
-import FifthScreen  from '../screens/fifth';
+import FifthScreen  from '../screens/fifth';      // Screen for 5th tab
 import TabIcon from '../components/tabIcon';

 import SVG from '../assets/svg';